 - Teach children from a young age not to touch or taste plants unless given by a trusted adult.
 Some edible plants and berries have toxic lookalikes.

 - If you suspect a poisoning, don't take a chance.
 Call the poison center at 1-800-222-1222.

 Mushroom poisoning is serious and can make you very sick.
 Cooking a mushroom does not necessarily make it safe to eat.
 Many poisonous mushrooms have a non-poisonous look-a-like and it can be very hard to tell the difference between them.

 Mushrooms vary by region.
 If you have recently relocated to the Pacific Northwest from another region of the United States or another country, it is important to learn mushroom identification in your new location.

 Mushroom Safety Tips:

-- Never pick and eat wild mushrooms unless they’ve been identified by an experienced mycologist (mushroom expert).
+- Never pick and eat wild mushrooms unless they’ve been identified by a mushroom expert (mycologist).